 Many won’t understand your desire to change the course of your life, but I’ve found that most are willing to help you in this endeavor and will eventually warm up to the idea.

 Many things like furniture and art collections are valued at higher prices than you might expect to receive from a yard sale.
 So find a different way to sell them.
 For instance, auction houses specialize in furniture, china, jewelry, and artwork.

 Selling these items on local apps like LetGo and Facebook Marketplace do well, as long as your description tells the buyer about their value.
 Most people who would purchase such pieces know the difference between a Stickley chair and that pleather sofa that’s been used at a college frat house.
-So tell them what a great deal they would be getting, as you mention the item’s approximate value and the great sale price at which you are “willing to let it go.”
+Tell them what a great deal they would be getting, mention the item’s approximate value, let them know about the great sales price you’d let them have it for.